rollenreiter/delorean/README.md

 $ export PATH=$PATH:$GOPATH/bin
 ```

-[!WARNING]
+### WARNING

-> Although building will not fail, running DeLorean on Windows, macOS, Plan9,
+> Although building will not fail, running DeLorean on any OS other than
-> Haiku and the BSDs is **not officially supported.** Proper Windows support
+> GNU/Linux is **not officially supported.**
-> is coming soon.
+> Broken formatting on Windows is a known issue and a fix is coming soon.

 # Usage